FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Serveless Computing with Azure Functions/README.md

 Goal
 ======

-Create an Azure Function that will be triggered when a new message is added to an Azure storage queue.
+Create an Azure Function that will be executed every 5 minutes to calculate the average to the values saved in the database and saving back the result.
 Validate in the debug window that the text for the message is the same as written in the Website textbox.

 Reference
 =========